The Best GT4 Car In Assetto Corsa Competizione: All Cars Ranked

 Without a shadow of a doubt, if you’re looking for power in the GT4 class, you should look towards the German beast that is the BMW M4 GT4.
 This is followed closely by the Mercedes-AMG GT4.

 The KTM X-Bow GT4 is a very unique car.
 It’s incredibly small, narrow and light, making it a fantastically agile car.
-In the right hands, the KTM can set stunning sector times through twisty parts of any track, and is almost unrivaled in terms of mid corner grip.
+In the right hands, the KTM can set stunning sector times through twisty parts of any track and is almost unrivalled in terms of mid-corner grip.

 The Porsche 718 Cayman GT4 is a great all round car.
 But most importantly it’s amazing under braking.
 When braking in a straight line, not many cars can compete with the Porsche’s stopping power.